A 100-year-old oak tree falls on the Florida governor's mansion, Casey DeSantis says

 The original mansion, which is just blocks from the Florida State Capitol, was built in 1907 and then rebuilt in 1955 after it had become structurally unsound.
 It is on the National Register of Historic Places and was designed by Palm Beach architect Sims Wyeth in a Greek Revival style.

-By midday Wednesday, the eye of the storm had moved on from Florida ito Georgia, but the storm's bands were still impacting the state, particularly in the north, and flooding was expected to worsen as the tide rose Wednesday afternoon.
-More than 250,000 customers were without power.
+By midday Wednesday, the eye of the storm had moved on from Florida to Georgia, but the storm's bands were still impacting the state, particularly in the north, and flooding was expected to worsen as the tide rose Wednesday afternoon.
+Thousands of people were without power.

 The storm made landfall as a Category 3 Wednesday morning at Keaton Beach in the Big Bend area — the region where the Florida peninsula meets the panhandle.
 Keaton Beach is about 90 minutes from Tallahassee.